Ikerlb/lissarrague.xyz/content/_index.md

 +++
-logoDirectory = "about"
+logoDirectory = ""
 title = "about"
-myName = "My name is Iker Lissarrague." aboutMe = ["I studied computer science @ UNAM", "La verdad es que no se que mas poner", "Feel free to reach out!"]
+myName = "Iker Lissarrague"
+aboutMe = ["I'm a Software Engineer constantly looking for ways to make people's lives better with software.", "As of late, I've been focusing more and more on the backend of the stack but I've had some experience as a fullstack developer.", "I love trying out new technologies, specially programming languages that feel very novel from what I'm used to.", "Feel free to reach out!"]
 +++